Toronto Comedian Nick Reynoldson's Debut Album "I'll Be Fine"

-This week we spoke to Toronto-based comedian Nick Reynoldson about his comedic style and where we can find him in the city, and his debut album.
+This week we spoke to Toronto-based comedian Nick Reynoldson about his comedic style and where we can find him in the city.
+He is also releasing his album “I’ll Be Fine” on May 22nd on Comedy Records

 How would you describe your comedy style?